Zapper-fi/protocol/docs/Interpretation/contract-position-interpretation/overview.md

 ### Account Addresses

-The EOAs or smart contracts that meet a certain criteria to potentially have a position within the contract.
-This could be all addresses that have deposited into the contract, or only a subset of addresses that have deposited into the contract, and could be keyed off of logs, or returned via a method on the contract.
+The EOAs or smart contracts meet certain criteria to potentially have a position within the contract.
+This could be all addresses that have been deposited into the contract, or only a subset of addresses that have been deposited into the contract, and could be keyed off of logs, or returned via a method on the contract.

 ### Underlying Tokens